 Different ways to check your Ontario driving record

 The first thing you’ll need to determine is what kind of driving record you need.
 There are a lot of them!
+This is how insurance companies check driving records too, however, so it’s worth checking out your record.

 - 3-year driver’s record: The most commonly requested report, you’ll need this for driving outside the country as well as for driving a company vehicle.